 The grant confirmation letter is sent by email, and it includes the information needed to fill out the obligatory grant commitment in the grant system.
 NOTE!
 This applies both the new grant recipients and those recipients from previous grant rounds who have not yet initiated their grant period.

 The commitment forms and payment requests submitted by the 20th of the month are valid for the month’s payments.
 Grants will be paid by the last working day of each month.
-Exceptions are the July grant payments transacted already in June, as well as the December payments which will be transacted on December 20.
-The December payment requests need to be in the system on December 16, by the latest.
+Exceptions are the July grant payments transacted already in June, as well as the December payments which in 2020 will be transacted on Dec 21.
+The December payment requests need to be in the system on December 18, by the latest.

 If the grant recipient’s circumstances change substantially from those presented in the application, e.g. if the grantee goes into fulltime paid employment, please contact our office.
 Payment of the grant may be discontinued or the payment schedule changed.
 Smaller changes to the payment schedule may be conducted upon request by emailing a valid explanation to the email: email@example.com.